While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 It has a reputation to treat a number of common ailments.

-The list of illnesses that CBD is believed to treat is a long one, but its inclusion on Schedule I of the controlled substances list has greatly reduced the access to study its benefits.
+CBD treats a long list of illnesses.
+Its inclusion on Schedule I of the controlled substances list has greatly reduced the access to study its benefits.

 Many people find that it reduces anxiety and helps them sleep.
 I myself have tried numerous brands, and have experienced no reaction at all to a very mild dip in my anxiety.
 In my opinion, if it works for you, it is a far better alternative to Ativan or Xanax, both of which not only have side effects but are addictive.